 - Minimum image height: 133 pixels

-Note: The new Instapage digital advertising specs handbook contains everything for every major advertising platform in one place — dimensions, file formats, examples, and more.
+Note: The new Instapage digital advertising specs guide contains everything for every major advertising platform in one place — dimensions, file formats, examples, and more.

 Tips for Facebook sponsored message images